 Staehelin’s find and his assessment of the fragments leaves a plenitude of material for further research and additional observations, which he actively encourages.
-The preliminary transcriptions also allow for refinement and elaboration, and can result in very idiomatic arrangements for a specific instrument and playing technique.
-A close examination has shown that the pieces are fully playable and that they feature almost flawlessly notated settings of well-known secular songs which are presentable in polyphonic transcriptions.
+The preliminary transcriptions also allow for refinement and elaboration, and can result in very idiomatic arrangements for a specific instrument (the five course lute) and playing style (plectrum technique).
+A close examination has shown that the pieces are fully playable and that they feature almost flawlessly notated settings of well-known secular songs.
 The settings consist of two voices—cantus and tenor in essence—but include full chords every now and then, as well as a contratenor voice that comes and goes, much as in organ tablatures of the time.
 Apart from shedding light on early Renaissance lute technique, intabulation and diminution practice the arrangements also provide new and maybe surprising information on seemingly well-known songs.

 Over the next five blog entries I will present the five tablatures from the Wolfenbüttel Lute Tablature in a colour scan (presented here with kind permission of the Wolfenbüttel Staatsarchiv), diplomatic transcription and polyphonic edition.
 The individual blog entries will also discuss additional findings on instrumental idioms and provide new information that feeds back into our understanding of the model songs.
 This research on the Wolfenbüttel Lute Tablature features as an important chapter in my dissertation thesis “Sources and Practices of Instrumental Music in 15th-Century Central Europe” (University of Oxford, supervisor: Reinhard Strohm).
 As part of my work in the past year and a half I have put all of the tablatures to a practical test by performing them in concerts.
 After having reconstructed the missing parts in three of the five pieces, I also made a premiere recording of the entire source, which will be released as part of a CD within the year and which also fulfils a practical part of my thesis.
 I had already recorded one of the tablatures (“Ich fare do hyn wen eß muß syn”) in advance as a sound sample for the research project “Musical Life of the Late Middle Ages in the Austrian Region” (Vienna University, Birgit Lodes, Reinhard Strohm & Marc Lewon) which will be published shortly and made freely accessible online.